Using your Blue Badge

-The Blue Badge rights and responsibilities booklet (Gov.uk) explains how to use your Blue Badge and where you can park.
+The Blue Badge rights and responsibilities booklet (Gov.uk) which is distributed with all new blue badges explains how to use your Blue Badge and where you can park.
 When you park you may need to check if charges apply and if there are any parking restrictions.

 - A blue badge may be used in a disabled parking bay and more details of where you can park is explained in the rights and responsibility booklet and is often given on parking signs.

 - A Blue Badge holder is responsible for the badge and must not let anyone else use it or photocopy it.

 - You must make sure it's displayed the correct way up, as stated on your badge.

 - Blue Badges are the property of Surrey County Council and are clearly printed with an expiry date.